 1945 Commanding Officer 22 Casualty Clearing Station India.

 1948–1949 Served with the British Army of The Rhine.

 12 May 1949 Retired with the honorary rank of Lieutenant Colonel.

 15 Oct 1961 Ceased to remain on the Regular Army Reserve of Officers having reached the age limit of liability to recall.

-TNA:ADM 338/54, Register of baptisms in the Mtarfa Church Room and St Oswald's Church Mtarfa.
+- TNA:ADM 338/54, Register of baptisms in the Mtarfa Church Room and St Oswald's Chapel Mtarfa.